NiiightmareXD/windows-capture/README.md

 [Sponsors]: https://img.shields.io/github/sponsors/NiiightmareXD
 [Sponsors URL]: https://github.com/sponsors/NiiightmareXD

+## 🎉 Windows Capture 2.0.0 is here! 🚀

+- 🎬 Enhanced video encoder: hardware-accelerated with improved stability and monotonic audio timing
+- 🖥️ New support for the DXGI Desktop Duplication API

 **Windows Capture** is a highly efficient Rust and Python library that enables you to capture the screen using the Graphics Capture API effortlessly.
 This library allows you to easily capture the screen of your Windows-based computer and use it for various purposes, such as creating instructional videos, taking screenshots, or recording your gameplay.
 With its intuitive interface and robust functionality, Windows Capture is an excellent choice for anyone looking for a reliable, easy-to-use screen-capturing solution.

-**Note** this README.md is for [Rust library](https://github.com/NiiightmareXD/windows-capture) Python library can be found [here](https://github.com/NiiightmareXD/windows-capture/tree/main/windows-capture-python)
+Note: This README is for the Rust library.
+The Python library can be found here: https://github.com/NiiightmareXD/windows-capture/tree/main/windows-capture-python

 # Recall.ai - API for desktop recording